Alain91530/myreads/README.md

-# Fend project #6 My Reads
+# Fend project #7 My Reads
 ## Description
 The project purpose is to use and demonstrate React framework.
 It's GUI to manage a books database.
-The user can sort his books in 3 category:
+The user can sort his books in 3 categories:
 - Currently reading
 - Want to read
 - Read

 He can also seach a wider database to find new books and add them his books by category.
 ## Getting Started
-### Prerequistes
+### Prerequisites
-To run the project you need an ES5 compliant browser To install the project you will need npm, [visit npm page to install it](https://www.npmjs.com/) if needed.
+To run the project you need an ES5 compliant browser
+To install the project you will need npm, [visit npm page to install it](https://www.npmjs.com/) if needed.
-The project is created with create-ract-app so all dependencies will be added these specific dependencies are:
+The project is created with create-ract-app so all dependencies will be added.These specific dependencies are:
 - prop-types
 - sort-by
 - react-router-dom